 The stability criterion specifies when a weighing result is considered stable.
 A stability criterion must also be fulfilled to perform the zeroing and taring functions.
 A separate stability criterion can be defined for every mode (weighing, zeroing, and taring).
 A value is considered to be stable when it moves within a defined bandwidth during a specified observation period.
 These two parameters (length of observation and bandwidth) define the stability criterion.

-For weigh modules without a terminal, use the "USTB" command to set stability criteria.
+For weigh modules without a terminal, use the "M29" command (refer to the MT-SICS reference manual) or the "USTB" command (explained below) to set stability criteria.